matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 }
 ```

-The proposed `.m.rule.is_room_mention` override push rule would appear directly
+The `.m.rule.is_room_mention` override push rule would appear directly
 before the `.m.rule.roomnotif` push rule:

 ```json